-All students in S5 and S6 are expected to set high targets not only for academic attainment and achievement but also with regard to your moral, personal and social development.
-You will be encouraged to seize every opportunity to increase your knowledge and skills, develop a sense of wellbeing and contribute to the school and local community.
+All students in S4 are expected to set high targets not only for academic attainment and achievement but also with regard to your moral, personal and social development.
+You will be encouraged to take every opportunity to increase your knowledge and skills, develop a sense of wellbeing and contribute to the school and local community.

-As a senior pupil you must be prepared to set a good example to others with regard to conduct, attendance, work ethic and commitment.
+As a senior pupil you must be prepared to set a good example to others with regard to conduct, work ethic and commitment.
 I trust that you will meet these expectations and reap the benefits of your efforts.